Skip to main content

 February 16, 2023

-This is an idea I’ve had for a while.
 I love the aesthetics of mazes.
 They have an organized chaos to them.
 The same goes for labyrinths, though they are technically different since a labyrinth is traditionally supposed to have a single path to the center with no dead ends or forks.
 They are less about getting lost and more about finding your way.
 Also minotaurs.

 The algorithm